Mayfield GAA: 1990-2000

-2000 Onwards
+2000-2015

-In January 2002, a new complex was built at the club grounds at Lotabeg which comprised an ultra-modern gym, a multi-purpose sports hall, a 400 seat viewing stand over the main pitch, and new dressing rooms.
-In January 2004, Cork County Board recognised the successful performances at Junior Football level over the previous few years and regraded the club to Premier Intermediate Football Status.
+In January 2002, a new complex was built at the club grounds at Lotabeg which comprised a new gym, a multi-purpose sports hall, a 400 seat viewing stand over the main pitch, and new dressing rooms.
+In January 2004, the Cork County Board recognised the performances at Junior Football level over the previous few years and regraded the club to Premier Intermediate football status.

-Mayfield GAA Club was thrust into national spotlight in 2008 when they were nominated to partake in a prime-time reality TV series on RTÉ called Celebrity Bainisteoir.
+In 2008, Mayfield GAA Club was nominated to partake in the RTÉ television program Celebrity Bainisteoir.
 The series involved various celebrities taking over as coaches of local Gaelic football teams and competing against each other.
-The Celebrity Bainisteoir for Mayfield was celebrity solicitor Gerald Kean.
-This opportunity gave the club incredible exposure and showed the club and its facilities in a positive light.
+The Celebrity Bainisteoir for Mayfield was solicitor Gerald Kean.
 The club progressed to the final of the competition by beating Crumlin of Dublin and Kiltimagh of Mayo.
-However, Mayfield was defeated in the final of the competition by a very strong Maryland team from Westmeath.
+However, Mayfield was defeated in the final of the competition by a strong Maryland team from Westmeath.

-2010 and 2011 saw Mayfield win the City Division Junior ‘A’ Hurling Championship, beating local rivals Brian Dillons both years.
-In 2011, the club reached the final of the Cork County Junior ‘A’ Championship, losing narrowly to Charleville after a replay.
+2010 and 2011 saw Mayfield win the City Division Junior A Hurling Championship, beating local rivals Brian Dillons both years.
+In 2011, the club reached the final of the Cork County Junior A Championship, losing to Charleville after a replay.
 In 2012, the intermediate footballers were relegated from the Premier Intermediate level to Intermediate level.
-This was a disappointing result for the club as it had done well in previous seasons at that level and had claimed victory in the Tom Creedon Cup in the very same year.
+This was a disappointing result for the club, as it had claimed victory in the Tom Creedon Cup in the same year.

 Further redevelopment of the club facilities at Lotabeg began in 2014.
 The small pitch next to the main pitch was sold and the funds received were used to redevelop the pitches across the road to include a sand-based pitch.
-The future of Mayfield GAA Club is bright when we consider the success of the Club at juvenile level over the past decade.
-Participation in Féile na nGael tournaments, as well as County Final victories at Fé14 and Fé16 level in 2004 and 2006 respectively.
-In 2015, the underage coaching structure of the Club received a huge boost when it was awarded Category Silver in the Lee Coaching Initiative, which recognises excellence in coaching standards at underage level.
+In 2015, the underage coaching structure of the club was awarded Category Silver in the Lee Coaching Initiative, which "recognises excellence in coaching standards at underage level".

-City, County, Munster and All-Ireland Victory 2016/2017
+City, County, Munster and All-Ireland victory 2016/2017

-The 2016/17 season will definitely go down as one of the best in Mayfield GAA Club's history.
-In October 2016, Mayfield defeated a fancied Sarsfields side in the County Final, in what is the second ever county championship victory at adult level in the club.
+The 2016/17 season was one of the best in the club's history.
+In October 2016, Mayfield defeated Sarsfields in the county final, in what is the second ever county championship victory at adult level in the club.
 A Munster title was added in December 2016, with victory over Ballyduff from Waterford.
-Mayfield became All-Ireland Junior Hurling Champions in February 2017 with a hard-fought win over the Kilkenny and Leinster champions, Mooncoin.
+Mayfield became All-Ireland Junior Hurling Champions in February 2017 with a win over the Kilkenny and Leinster champions, Mooncoin.